The Germans: Controversy

 In 2013, the BBC edited the Major's use of racial slurs from a repeat transmission of the episode, prompting some criticism by viewers.
 The BBC defended its decision: "We are very proud of Fawlty Towers and its contribution to British television comedy.
-But public attitudes have changed significantly since it was made and it was decided to make some minor changes, with the consent of John Cleese's management, to allow the episode to transmit to a family audience at 7.30pm on BBC2."
+But public attitudes have changed significantly since it was made and it was decided to make some minor changes, with the consent of John Cleese's management, to allow the episode to transmit to a family audience at 7.30pm on BBC Two."
 However, on 28 June 2013, Gold transmitted the unedited episode after the watershed.

 The episode was removed from the UKTV streaming service on 11 June 2020 in the wake of the George Floyd protests, with the other episodes of Fawlty Towers remaining available on the service.
 Cleese spoke against the removal of the episode due to the Major's use of racial slurs: "The Major was an old fossil left over from decades before.
 We were not supporting his views, we were making fun of them.
 If they can't see that, if people are too stupid to see that, what can one say?"
-On 13 June it was reinstated by UKTV with a warning about "offensive content and language".
+On 13 June, it was reinstated by UKTV with a warning about "offensive content and language".

+Stage adaptation

+This episode, along with "The Hotel Inspectors" and "Communication Problems", was adapted into a stage play by John Cleese and director Caroline Jay Ranger.
+Titled Fawlty Towers Live, the stage play went on tour in Australia in 2016.
+The three episodes's plot were merged into one storyline.
+In 2024, the play, retitled Fawlty Towers: The Play, made its debut in the West End.